-1997 was the year of consumable digital revolution – the year when cost of computation and storage decreased drastically resulting in conversion from paper-based to digital storage.
+1997 was the year of the consumable digital revolution – the year when cost of computation and storage decreased drastically resulting in conversion from paper-based to digital storage.
 The very next year the problem of Big Data emerged.
 As the digitalization of documents far surpassed the estimates, Hadoop was the step forward towards low cost storage.
-It slowly became synonymous and inter-changeable with the term big data.
-With explosion of ecommerce, social chatter and connected things, data has exploded into new realms.
+It slowly became synonymous and interchangeable with the term big data.
+With the explosion of ecommerce, social chatter and connected things, data has exploded into new realms.
 It’s not just the volume anymore.

 In part 1 of this blog, I had set the premise that the market is already moving from a PPTware to dashboard and robust machine learning platforms to make the most of the “new oil”.

 Today, we are constantly inundated with terms like Data Lake and Data Reservoirs.
 What do these really mean?
 Why should we care about these buzz words?
 How does it improve our daily lives?

 I have spoken with a number of people – over the years – and have come to realize that for most part they are enamoured with the term, not realizing the value or the complexity behind it.
 Even when they do realize, the variety of software components and the velocity with which they change are simply incomprehensible.

 The big question here would be, how do we quantify Big Data?
 One aspect to pivot is that it is no longer about the volume of data you collect, rather the insight through analysis that is important.
 Data when used for the purpose beyond its original intent can generate latent value.
 Making the most of this latent value will require practitioners to envision the 4V’s in tandem – Volume, Variety Velocity, and Veracity.